abhisheknaik96/abhisheknaik96.github.io/_posts/2023-04-10-Fibonacci-LinAlg.md

 2: I've used the native `object` dtype everywhere because it does not overflow (at the cost of an increased memory footprint).
 You can learn more about it [here](https://levelup.gitconnected.com/how-python-represents-integers-using-bignum-f8f0574d0d6b) and [here](https://stackoverflow.com/a/10365639/3284912). <br>
 3: Thanks to [Roshan](https://roshan.ca/) for pointing out that the simple diagonalization code above starts having rounding errors for larger Fibonacci numbers (since $$\sqrt{5}$$ is an irrational number).
 I found this neat [`Decimal`](https://docs.python.org/3/library/decimal.html#module-decimal) package that resolves this issue (at the cost of a small constant time addition). <br>
 4: We can make the diagonalization method even faster by (a) simplifying the denominator to $$\sqrt{5}$$, and (b) ignoring $$\lambda_2^k$$ as it will be almost zero for most $$k$$. <br>
+5: Thank you [Shivam](https://svmgrg.github.io/) for proof-reading! <br>
-5: Thank you Gilbert Strang for writing a wonderful textbook on Linear Algebra :)
+6: Thank you Gilbert Strang for writing a wonderful textbook on Linear Algebra :)
 </sub>